SF-4 Baculo Express ICM

 Product Details

-The nutrients required by insect cells are generally similar to those required by vertebrate cells, but there are still differences, which should be noted when designing cell culture media.
+The nutrients required by insect cells are generally similar to those of vertebrate cells, but there are still differences, and these differences should be noted when designing cell culture media.

-Insects themselves cannot synthesize steroids, and the medium should provide synthetic precursors for insect cell membranes and molting hormones.
+Insects themselves cannot synthesize steroids, so the culture medium should provide synthetic precursors for insect cell membranes and ecdysone.

-Insects have a high content of amino acids in their blood, and the amino acid content in the medium should also be high.
+The amino acid content in insect blood is very high, and the amino acid content in the culture medium should also be high.

-The amount of free organic acids in the blood of insects is usually higher, such as citric acid, succinic acid, oxalic acid and malic acid.
+The content of free organic acids in insect blood is usually high, such as citric acid, succinic acid, oxalic acid and malic acid.
 The free organic acid content in each insect is 0.1-30 mmol.

-Insect tissue fluid is acidic and has a value of 6.2-6.9, so the pH of insect cell culture medium should be between 6.2-6.5.
-Most mammalian cell culture media have pHs between 7.1 and 7.6.
-The SF4 Baculo Express is capable of maintaining pH in different culture environments, e.g. when exposed to air or in an airtight container.
-The buffer of insect cell culture medium is sodium phosphate and does not require carbon dioxide to maintain pH.
-Insect cell culture media does not require the addition of acid-base indicators.
-Therefore, insect cell culture medium with added protein hydrolysate has a yellow color.
+Insect tissue fluid is acidic, with a value of 6.2-6.9, so the pH value of insect cell culture medium should be between 6.2-6.5.
+The pH of most mammalian cell culture media is between 7.1-7.6.
+SF4 Baculo Express is able to maintain pH in different culture environments, such as exposure to air, or in closed containers.
+Insect cell culture media are buffered with sodium phosphate and do not require carbon dioxide to maintain pH.
+Insect cell culture medium does not require the addition of acid-base indicators.
+Insect cell culture media supplemented with protein hydrolysates therefore appear yellow.

-The osmolality of insect cells differs greatly from that of vertebrates, almost twice that of vertebrates.
-Therefore, the osmolality of insect cell culture medium is 340-390 mOsmol/kg, and the vertebrate cell culture medium is 290-330 mOsmol/kg.
+The osmotic pressure of insect cells is very different from that of vertebrates, almost twice that of vertebrates.
+Therefore, the osmotic pressure of insect cell culture medium is 340-390 mOsmol/kg, and that of vertebrate cell culture medium is 290-330 mOsmol/kg.

-Excessive metabolism of glutamine and glucose during mammalian cell culture leads to the production of excess ammonium salts and lactates, and the accumulation of these metabolites is usually inhibited.
-Insect cell catabolite pathways are not as good as mammalian cells, so higher levels of glutamine and glucose can be added to insect cell culture medium to maintain high cell density growth.
+Excessive metabolism of glutamine and glucose during mammalian cell culture results in excessive production of ammonium and lactate, and the accumulation of these metabolites is usually inhibited.
+The catabolite pathways of insect cells are different from those of mammalian cells, so higher levels of glutamine and glucose can be added to the insect cell culture medium to maintain high-density cell growth.

-SF-4 Baculo Express medium uses a patented formula to culture different grass moth cell lines (e.g., SF9, SF21), BTI-TN-5B1-4 cell lines (High FiveTM) and Drosophila cell lines.
+SF-4 Baculo Express medium uses a patented formula and has good performance in culturing different Spodoptera frugiperda cell lines (such as SF9, SF21), BTI-TN-5B1-4 cell line (High FiveTM) and Drosophila cell lines. .

 产品表单